 What are the different stages of breast augmentation recovery?

-After week one, the level of discomfort will gradually subside and you will be able to undertake more activities comfortably.
+After week one, the level of discomfort will gradually subside, and you will be able to undertake more activities comfortably.
 If you are unsure about whether to undertake any activity, speak to one of our post-operative nurses and make sure not to overdo it.
 Always listen to your body.
-After six weeks, most patients will have finished breast augmentation recovery but again this depends on a number of factors and our post-operative nursing team will monitor you closely to make sure you are healing well.
+After six weeks, most patients will have finished breast augmentation recovery, but again, this depends on a number of factors, and our postoperative nursing team will monitor you closely to make sure you are healing well.

 What does breast augmentation aftercare involve?